MISSISSIPPI RIVER TIDBITS

 This is part of an ongoing series about the plants, fish, wildlife and issues pertaining to the Mississippi River.
 For questions or comments, write to: DNR Office, La Crosse, WI 54601

-More on the formation of the Mississippi River Valley, from our Natural History section:
+View more on the formation of the Mississippi River Valley, by clicking on our Natural History section, or search Google below:

 According to some scholars, catastrophic walls of ice broke off from the receding glaciers and joined a massive run-off of melt-water, scouring out the contours of the Mississippi River.
 It is envisioned that a sudden collapse of the NA ice cap produced a massive sea-level rise with the speed of a tidal wave around the world.
 It is likely that the river valley in the upper Mississippi was once 500 feet deeper than it is now, filled as it is with gravel and sand deposited by that melt-water.
 The accumulated Gulf of Mexico organisms have provided compelling evidence of a vast flood of fresh water about 11,600 years ago.